 9. Jesus answered, Are there not twelve hours in the day?
 If any man walk in the day, he stumbleth not, because he seeth the light of this world.

 Yahusha tells us explicitly that the day contains twelve hours with the day from sunrise to sunset.
 This fact poses many questions for those who want to understand and follow the scriptures.

 - How do we reckon with the different length of days worldwide?

 - Do we use Jerusalem as the basis for calculating time?

 - If we are to use Jerusalem, then is the Jerusalem today, that of the scriptures?

 The scriptures don’t refer to the diaspora of Israel calculating time from Jerusalem.
-We must bear in mind, many people before and at the time of Israel who followed the laws of the A name used for Yahuah. — even those laws predicated on time-keeping.
+We must bear in mind, many people before and at the time of Israel who followed the laws of the Most High — even those laws predicated on time-keeping.
 Adam, Seth, Enoch, Noah, Abraham, Melchizedek, Lot, Isaac, Jacob, Job, Jethro, etc.

 We see in the following passage used for daytime time-keeping was the sundial.
 This usage is entirely in-line with the scriptural basis of time-keeping.